Tdhtdhtdhtdhtdh: Sound Effects!

 And then he just stood there and shot me like every time like my

-face would reset.
+chest piece would reset.
 He kept just shooting me and killing me.

-And finally, I shouted at him, like, stop.
+And finally I shouted at him like, stop.
 And he just laughed and walked away.

 But he killed me probably like 10 times in just, you know, however long it took to reset.